krembilneuroinformatics/kcni-school-lessons/README.md

 # kcni-school-lessons

+This branch is for the 2021 version of the school..

+( more edits to come)

 A collection of code and lessons for the KCNI Summer School.
 The 2020 summer school is now over!
 But feel free to watch the videos on crowdcast (by clicking on the links below) or go through the tutorial code on your own!